nicolaswsp/Capstone-Azure-Machine-Learning-Engineer/README.md

 # Your Project Title Here

 This project aims to demonstrate how to train a model using Azure Machine Learning Studio and put it in production to an end user.
 The dataset used was Credit Card Fraud Detection dataset provided in the Kaggle website https://www.kaggle.com/mlg-ulb/creditcardfraud, where the goal is to predict whether a banking transaction would result in fraud based on several features.
-The training process was made using Auto ML and also Hypervisor through Azure Machine Learning Studio.
+The training process was made using Auto ML and also HyperDrive through Azure Machine Learning Studio.
 After that, it was chosen the best model to accordingly to the best algorithm, VotingEnsemble, and deployed into production.
 With the deployed model, it was enabled the Application Insight using Azure Python SDK.
 The model was consumed using the deployed scoring URI and running the a notebook cell against the API producing JSON output from the model.

 ## Dataset

 ### Overview

 The dataset used was Credit Card Fraud Detection dataset provided in the Kaggle website https://www.kaggle.com/mlg-ulb/creditcardfraud.
-The datasets contains transactions made by credit cards in September 2013 by european cardholders.
+The dataset contains transactions made by credit cards in September 2013 by european cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+The dataset is highly imbalanced, the positive class (frauds) account for 0.172% of all transactions.
 It contains only numerical input variables which are the result of a PCA transformation.

 ### Task

-This project main objective is to predict fraud in credit card baking transactions help credit card companies to be able to recognize fraudant transaction to avoid future purcharses that were not requested from them.
+This project main objective is to predict fraud in credit card baking transactions help credit card companies to be able to recognize fraudant transaction to avoid future purcharses that were not requested from the customers.
 The datatset consists in 30 features containing only numerical input variables which are the result of a PCA transformation to predict the feature 'Class' that is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 ### Access